alexrame/profile-generator/content/publication/mixmo/index.md

 pretty_date = ""
 abstract_short = "We introduce a new generalized framework for learning multi-input multi-output subnetworks and study how to best mix the inputs.
 We obtain sota on CIFAR and Tiny ImageNet by better leveraging the expressiveness of large networks."

-authors = ["Alexandre Ramé", "Rémy Sun", "Matthieu Cord"] publication_origin = "ICCV 2021"
+authors = ["Alexandre Rame", "Rémy Sun", "Matthieu Cord"] publication_origin = "ICCV 2021"